-The British discovered the wonderful tea-growing properties of the Darjeeling district in West Bengal in the nineteenth century.
-We have found an estate there that provides us with an organic and fair traded Darjeeling tea.
-The light body and floral accents of this tea create a wonderful delicacy and flexibility that is favored by tea drinkers worldwide.
-The musky aroma arises from the incomplete oxidation process and gives this softly flavored tea the elasticity to be appreciated from breakfast to dessert.
+The Darjeeling district in West Bengal has been producing famed teas since the nineteenth century.
+This autumn harvested tea comes from an estate that provides us with an organic and fairly-traded Darjeeling tea.
+A bit stronger than earlier plucked teas, this tea has a slightly more robust body while retaining its soft floral accents.
+The steeped leaves provide a wonderful delicacy and flexibility to be appreciated from breakfast to dessert.
 During the day, Blue Willow Darjeeling provides a wonderful, light lift with a muscatel sweetness and clean finish.
 The full, fresh flavor and delicate floral hints create a truly pleasurable sipping experience on its own, with a sturdiness that can handle the addition of sugar and milk.

 Picked and processed in the 1990s, this shou puerh was processed in Menghai and dry stored in Kunming ever since.
 The leaves are plucked from feral tea trees and have not been compressed.
 Dry storage has allowed the tea to develop its fermentation slowly, preserving much of the energetic and flavor characteristics within the tea.
 The aroma is earthy and warm and it steeps to an impressively smooth soup.
 The flavors are rich but are able to stand out without becoming muddled or dirty.
 Soft undertones of driftwood lay the base while a clean earthen flavor takes center stage.
 The tea finishes with warm hints baked clay and moss and leave behind a refreshed palate and an open airway and chest.
 Only a small quantity of this tea is available.